randomtask2000/wavebuddy-app/README.md

 ## Getting Help

 ### Report a Bug
-If you've found a bug, please [open an issue](../../issues/new) with:
+If you've found a bug, please [open an issue](https://github.com/randomtask2000/wavebuddy-app/issues/new) with:
 - A description of the problem
 - Steps to reproduce the issue
 - Your macOS version
 - The file type you were working with (if applicable)

 ### Request a Feature
 Have an idea to improve WaveBuddy?
-[Open a feature request](../../issues/new) and describe:
+[Open a feature request](https://github.com/randomtask2000/wavebuddy-app/issues/new) and describe:
 - What you'd like to see added
 - How it would help your workflow

-### General Questions
-For general questions about using WaveBuddy, feel free to [start a discussion](../../issues/new).

 ## FAQ